Death Valley National Park

 Please note that transportation and accommodations for the Death Valley Photography Workshop are up to each individual participant.

-Hotel: We have reserved a block of rooms at the Oasis in Furnace Creek for the workshop dates.
-After sign-up you will receive an email with information to confirm your stay.
+Hotel: We have reserved a block of rooms at the Stovepipe Wells Village Hotel for the workshop dates.
+After sign-up you will receive an email with information to book your stay.

 Car: If you won't have your personal vehicle, we highly recommend renting a vehicle so you can also explore on your own before/after the workshop.
 The group will be carpooling to each location during the workshop.

 Flight: There is a small public airport at Furnace Creek.
-The Las Vegas Airport is the next closest and is a 2 hour drive from Furnace Creek.
+The Las Vegas Airport is the next closest and is a 2.5 hour drive from Stovepipe Wells.

 Planning Your Photo Trip